-Assignments: All assignments MUST be submitted in the APA required format and by the due date.
+All assignments must be submitted by the due date in the required APA format.)

 Student's Responsibilities

 This syllabus contains information, policies, and procedures for a specific course.
 By enrolling, the student agrees to read, understand, and abide by the policies, rules, regulations, and ethical standards of Amberton University as contained in the current university catalog and schedule of classes.